Subika03/Rock_Paper_Scissor/README.md

 python rps_game.py

 Game Rules
-Rock beats Scissors
+Rock beats Scissor
 Paper beats Rock
-Scissors beat Paper
+Scissor beat Paper
 If both the player and the computer choose the same option, the game ends in a tie.

 Input Instructions